 Capilano River Regional Park is a beautiful park in North Shore Vancouver and a popular spot for locals and visitors.

-The park is a great spot to wind down, paint and take photographs of Vancouver’s famous mountains, known as The Lions.
-It’s also the starting point for forest trails, where you can walk among the trees.
+The park is also the starting point for forest trails, where you can walk among the trees.

 The forest at Capilano River Regional Park was once the home of the Coast Salish people, who utilised the plants and the trees in their daily lives.